Bias-inducing geometries: an exactly solvable data model with fairness implications: Modelling Data Imbalance

 \section{Modelling Data Imbalance}

+Drug testing provides a historically significant example of the potential consequences of unchecked data imbalance: substantial evidence \citep{hughes2007sex,hughes2019sex,perez2019invisible} shows that the scarcity of data points corresponding to female individuals in drug-efficiency studies resulted in a larger number of side effects in their group.
+This historical data gap has often been justified on the basis of a ``simplification'' criterion: due to the inherent variance of the female sub-population (caused e.g. by fluctuating hormonal levels), their inclusion in medical trials can introduce complex interactions that are instead absent in the ``standard'' male sub-population.
+However, ignoring biological sex as a discriminative factor in the analysis can induce serious adverse effects on the female sub-population, ranging from over-dosage to ineffectiveness of treatment.

+The Teacher-Mixture (T-M) model is designed to allow a theoretical characterisation of the impact of such data imbalances on the inference process (e.g., determining a discriminative rule for administering the drug to the patients).
+While retaining analytical tractability, the T-M model retraces the main features of real data with multiple coexisting sub-populations and allows for a richer phenomenology than previously analysed data models.
+In Fig.~\ref{fig:sketch}A, we sketch a 2-dimensional cartoon of the T-M data distribution, framed in the context of drug testing.

-The Teacher-Mixture model, sketched in Fig.~\ref{fig:sketch}, combines aspects of two common modelling frameworks for supervised learning, namely the Gaussian-Mixture (GM) and the Teacher-Student (TS) setups.
-The GM is a simple model of clustered input data, where each data point is sampled from one of a small set of --possibly overlapping-- high-dimensional Gaussian distributions, while the TS provides a simple model of input-label correlation, where the ground-truth labels are obtained from a random "teacher" neural network and the "student" learning model tries to reproduce similar outputs.
-While retaining analytical tractability, the novel T-M data model allows for a richer phenomenology than the previous models, retracing the main features of real data with multiple coexisting sub-populations.
-For simplicity, the results discussed in this paper will focus on the case of two groups, but the analysis could be extended to multiple sub-populations.
+The T-M combines aspects of two common modelling frameworks for supervised learning, namely the Gaussian-Mixture (GM) and the Teacher-Student (TS) setups~\citep{zdeborova2016statistical}.
+The GM is a simple model of clustered input data, where each data point is sampled from one out of a narrow set of high-dimensional Gaussian distributions.
+Instead, the T-M inherits from the TS setup a simple model of input-label correlation, where the ground-truth labels are produced by a realisable "teacher" rule, to be inferred by the trained model during the learning process.
+For simplicity, in this study, we will only consider linear labelling rules.
+In the T-M, however, we allow for the existence of group-specific rules: at inference, the model will have to strike a compromise between them.
+Many different factors, parametrically controlled in the T-M, can generate bias in a classifier, T-M allows to explore different realisation of the problem as shown in Fig.~\ref{fig:sketch}B.

+In the sketch in Fig.~\ref{fig:sketch}A, the female and male sub-populations are represented as partially overlapping data clouds, with different variances and group-dependent offsets (the two features in the sketch could represent some combination of clinical values recorded during the trial).
+Note that the female population is numerically under-represented, as in the above-described real-world scenarios.
+The shaded areas represent the true regions of the effectiveness of the tested drug for female/male subjects (cyan/yellow shades).
+As depicted in Fig.~\ref{fig:sketch_training}A, the goal of the inference model is to infer a decision boundary for the administration of the drug based on the observations of its effectiveness on the test subjects.
+While the vast majority of the subjects would be identically classified according to the two different labelling rules (green region), some false positives could occur if the inference only accounts for a single sub-population.